abhijeet007rocks8/Dev-Scripts/Python/Selfi-Capture/README.md

 # Selfi-Capture

 ## Introduction
-This project , opens up your webcam , where on pressing space it captures your selfi .
-The on pressing escape it terminates the webcam.
+This project , opens up your webcam , where on pressing space bar key it captures your selfi .
+The on pressing escape key it terminates the webcam.

 ## Tech stack